 Patagonia Women's Better Sweater® 1/4-Zip Fleece

-This knitted, cross-dye pullover sweater combines the aesthetic of wool with the easy care of polyester fleece, dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
+This knitted, cross-dye pullover sweater combines the aesthetic of wool with the easy care of 100% recycled polyester fleece.
+Dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
 Fair Trade Certified™ sewn.

 - Quarter-length front zipper with wind flap and kissing-welt closure

 - Micropolyester jersey trim on cuffs, wind flap and hem